vchaindz/vcn/docs/cmd/vcn_inspect.md

 ### Options

 ```
-      --hash string   specify a hash to inspect, if set no arg can be used
+      --hash string   specify a hash to inspect, if set no ARG can be used
   -h, --help          help for inspect
 ```